 If your organization primarily handles work for a few major clients, or companies in regulated or high-security industries, this may be an important consideration when you make changes to your system.

 Of course, any data stored in-house is your direct responsibility to protect, so this option may not be the best unless your firm is committed to maintaining high cybersecurity standards with your infrastructure.
 For smaller organizations, keeping such things in locked-down data centers may be a simpler, more affordable, and more secure option.

 Flexible, Secure, Powerful Messaging for Your Organization

-The XMedius XM Connect suite of Unified Communications applications allows your organization to benefit from Secure Messaging, streaming rather than storing mobile access, flexible hosting options (Cloud or on-premises), secure data transmission, and more.
+The XMedius CX-E suite of Unified Communications applications allows your organization to benefit from Secure Messaging, streaming rather than storing mobile access, flexible hosting options (Cloud or on-premises), secure data transmission, and more.

 The system offers further capabilities, including customer-service enhancing speech recognition enhanced automated attendant, IVR, high availability/geo-redundancy, and others.
-Reach out to us to learn how the XM Connect UC solution can be customized to suit your organization’s needs and budget.
+Reach out to us to learn how the CX-E UC solution can be customized to suit your organization’s needs and budget.